scyphus/aos/README.md

 Hirochika Asai

 ## Checkpoints
-boot_cp0.1: Simple boot example (just printing a welcome message and stop CPU.)
+- boot_cp0.1: Simple boot example (just printing a welcome message and stop CPU.)
+- boot_cp0.2: Load kernel loader from MBR and jump there (and then immediately shutoff the machine using APM)